RUB-SysSec/loki/experiments/experiment_10_mba_formula/README.md

 python3 -m pip install --user numpy scipy matplotlib python3 plot_mba_formula.py /home/user/evaluaton/experiment_10_mba_formulas/experiment_data avg
 ```
+_Expected time (104 CPU cores): 2 seconds_

 This will print the graph from the paper.
+You can compare the data or graph to the plot in Figure 3, page 13, "Deobufscation of 1,000 artifical MBAs" in the paper.
+Given the different numbers of formulas evaluated (1,000 in paper vs 10 for faster reproduction), they may slightly differ but should clearly depict the same trend.